Marquette Players to Watch Against Michigan State - Second Round

 Marquette Players to Watch

-Kolek is tops on the Golden Eagles at 7.5 assists per game, while also posting 4.1 rebounds and 13.1 points.
+Kolek is tops on the Golden Eagles at 7.5 assists per contest, while also putting up 4.1 rebounds and 13.1 points.
 He is third in college basketball in assists.

-Oso Ighodaro leads his squad in rebounds per game (5.9), and also averages 11.5 points and 3.3 assists.
+Oso Ighodaro is tops on his team in rebounds per game (5.9), and also averages 11.5 points and 3.3 assists.
 At the other end, he delivers 0.9 steals and 1.5 blocked shots.

-Jones is tops on the Golden Eagles at 15.1 points per game, while also averaging 2 assists and 3.5 rebounds.
+Olivier-Maxence Prosper is putting up 12.4 points, 0.7 assists and 4.7 rebounds per game.

-David Joplin is averaging 9.4 points, 0.8 assists and 3.3 rebounds per contest.
+David Joplin averages 9.4 points, 3.3 rebounds and 0.8 assists per game.
+At the other end, he posts 0.6 steals and 0.3 blocked shots.

 Marquette Top Performers (Last 10 Games)